GebetshausFreiburg/circlead.cloud/README.md

 * a cloud or dedicated version of atlassian confluence https://de.atlassian.com/software/confluence (or)
 * a flat file repository of json-files.

 This application synchronizes and merge all the data and write back simple html-files or confluence-pages.

-To understood the model a story in a blog is written at https://circleadonline.wordpress.com/.
+Two synchronizers are implemented:
+* FileSynchronizer: Read json-files and writes back html-files
+* AtlassianSynchronizer: Read Confluence Pages with datatables (over rest with json) and writes back rendered confluence-pages

 ![circlead-api](https://github.com/GebetshausFreiburg/circlead.cloud/blob/master/src/main/resources/circlead-api.jpg)

+To understood the philosophy (and model) of circlead read the blog (only in german) at https://circleadonline.wordpress.com/.